eocdb/ocdb-docs/docs/source/ocdb-api-cli.md

 The login procedure will ask for a user name and password.
 You can specify the password as an option.
 However, under normal circumstances we advice to use the command line prompt.

-The example below will login a user with the user name 'scott'. 'scott' is a 'submitter' user. 'scott', after login, could submit data to the system but he has not have any administrative privileges.
+The example below will login a user with the user name 'scott'.
+'scott' is a 'submitter' user. 'scott', after login, could submit data to the system, but he does not have any administrative privileges.

 cli:
 ```bash